rjsears/chia_plot_manager/README.md

 you want but it will reset this information to the point in time you called it as oppoed to giving you a 24 hour view of your system.
 <br>

+### <a name="cli"></a>Coin Monitor

+I wanted a simple way to keep track of when I won coins and how many I had so I added `coin_monitor.py` to the mix.
+As I said, in my configuration I have three servers, my `plotter`, my `nas` and my `farmer`.
+Coin Monitor sits on my farmer and watches the log files for new coins.
+When it sees that there is a new coin, it checks the coin logfile (`/root/coin_monitor/logs/new_coins.log`) to make sure we have not already counted those coins.
+If it is a new coin it writes that coinc information the logfile (`new_coins.log`) and depending on what notifications you have setup you will receive a notification via SMS, Email and PushBullet.

 <h2>In Closing....</h2>
 I still have a <em><b>lot</b></em> that I want to do with these scripts.
 I need to do a lot more error checking and management, additional notification capabilities and types and eventually add a web driven interface via Flask.
 I am <em><b>not</b></em> a programmer, I do it for fun so I am sure there may be better ways to do some of the stuff I did her, but it works for me, and hopefully may work for someone else as well.